katieskipper/wordwar/README.md

 ```
 ~/code/wordwar(master ✓) ruby wordwar.rb

-Play by completing ten words.
+Play by completing ten words with the prefixes given.
+For example, if you see 'ca' you could make a word like 'cat.'
 push
 :)
 sip